DagimFaji/My-Portfolio/README.md

 #Dagim Faji Portfolio Website
 Overview
 This is a personal portfolio website for Dagim Faji, designed to showcase professional information and a static gallery of images.
-The site features a responsive design, a gallery for manually added pictures, and a clean, professional layout.
-Built with HTML, CSS (via Tailwind CSS), and minimal JavaScript, it is optimized for easy hosting on static platforms্র
+The site features a responsive design, pictures, and a clean, professional layout.
-Features

 Responsive Design: Adapts to various screen sizes using Tailwind CSS.
 Static Image Gallery: Displays manually added images in a grid layout with hover effects.